levix1610/microk8s-test-cluster-repo/README.md

 This will make it the easiest and most repeatable ability to deploy a full app across future nodes.

 Next will need to move onto figuring out how to work with Databases Within a POD.
 As the homarr deployment, and the heimdall one, both seem to not work as they need a formal DB to work from, not just storage.

+Having issues with trying to deploy helm chart of homarr.
+Not understanding how to define the internal databases.
+However, I am going to try to move to a better method; by deploying another POD for a PostgreSQL to use instead.
+This is also a better practice to have stateFull and stateLess applications separate.